 avoids dogmas and theology; it covers both the natural and the spiritual, and it

 is based on a religious sense aspiring from the experience of all things,

 natural and spiritual, as a meaningful unity."

 - Religion for the 21st Century is available as an eBook download.
-The book is intended for a well-educated smart reader who is
+The book is intended for an educated reader who is

 interested in a world view of religious expressions past, present and future.

 The main theme is that each religious group has its own claims and stories and

 will tend to reject others.
 A reader committed to one point of view may not

 accept the egalitarian review presented here.
 Innate